 Ensuring the patient’s right to confidentiality is key to building trust in the Doctor-patient relationship.

-However, knowing the boundaries of confidentiality is also important, because not only is appropriate information sharing within the healthcare team needed for safe and effective care provision, but sometimes, you are required by law to break confidentiality if somebody will come to significant harm if you do not.
+However, knowing the boundaries of medical confidentiality is also important, because not only is appropriate information sharing within the healthcare team needed for safe and effective care provision, but sometimes, you are required by law to break confidentiality if somebody will come to serious harm if you do not.

 Consider the following confidentiality scenario: